atick-faisal/label-studio/docs/source/tutorials/yolo.md

     {"status":"UP"}
     ```

-3. Create a project in Label Studio.
+3. Create a project in Annotation Hub.
 Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
 The default URL is `http://localhost:9090`.

 ### Building from source (advanced)